 Simply put, Patriot Images is about people.
 It's about establishing that connection and building a long-term relationship built upon trust and communication.
 It's about meeting people at their level.
 If the client can trust you and be comfortable with you, that is soon to be a loyal client who will look to you for photos that will span a lifetime and beyond.

-Patriot Images, LLC is owned and operated by myself, Stephen Willette.
+The Nonprofit entity, Patriot Images New York, Inc., is owned by me and operated by a Board of Directors hand-picked by me.
 If you read the section about the business, you saw that when it comes to a business, Patriot Images is just an infant.
 I have however, been experimenting with photography for most of my life.
 I remember my first camera, a Kodak 110, I received when I was twelve.
 It got me hooked!
 I remember going to the Kodak store to have film developed and staring at the beautiful 35mm cameras on the wall.
 If only I had $35.00 to purchase it!
 Times have changed however and I would have never thought I would be doing this now, spending over $15,000.00 on cameras and equipment over the past few years.
 Despite the business and the amount of money invested, I still consider photography to be a hobby.
 I rarely refer to myself as a photographer, but rather, "A person who likes to take photos."
 If you go by the terms of "professional" photographers, they will say they're a professional because the majority of their income is from doing photography.
 Since I do photos primarily for donation, I guess I will just continue to be, "A person who likes to take photos."

 I was born and raised in Schuylerville, New York; a small village located in Saratoga County and well known for the battles fought there during the American Revolutionary War.
 Upon graduating high school, I worked a lot of jobs.
 When I say a lot, that's quite an understatement!
 It seemed that no matter where I was working or what job I was doing, I had this void in my life I couldn't seem to fill.
 I was lacking something and constantly needing a change.